PrestaShop vs Shopify: Compare E-commerce Platforms

 International sales

 If you’re not selling internationally already, you ought to consider it.
-Cross-border e-commerce is becoming increasingly popular, so you’ll want to make sure you have the best tools at your disposal to make customer transactions as easy as possible.
+Cross-border e-commerce is becoming increasingly popular, so you’ll want to make sure you have the best tools to make customer transactions as easy as possible.

-PrestaShop supports over 75 languages and that number is constantly increasing because of its open source capabilities.
+PrestaShop supports over 75 languages — a number that’s constantly increasing because of its open-source capabilities.
 It’s worth checking accuracy as some of the less common language translations are far from perfect.

 User dashboard, analytics, and reporting

-Shopify’s dashboard is simple with clear instructions.
-You don’t need technical abilities to edit your website or undo steps, and you can follow its visible guides.
+Shopify’s dashboard is simple.
+You don’t need technical abilities to edit your website or undo steps, and its guides are easy to follow.
 PrestaShop’s dashboard isn’t quite as easy to use for the less technical but the dashboard offers a lot of useful information if you know what to look for.

 PrestaShop vs Shopify pricing comparison